 Beam and Point Spread Functions

-Consider a well collimated source emitting spectral power in direction , as illustrated in Fig. 1.
-As the beam passes through the medium, scattering will spread out the beam as illustrated by the green arrows in the ﬁgure.
-Absorption will reduce the beam power.
-The combined eﬀects of scattering and absorption give some spectral irradiance on the surface of a sphere of radius at an angle of relative to the direction of the emitted beam.
-The beam spread function (BSF) is then deﬁned as the detected irradiance normalized by the emitted power:
+Consider a collimated source emitting spectral power (units of ) in direction as shown in Fig. 1.
+As the beam passes through the medium, scattering will spread out the beam as illustrated by the green arrows in the ﬁgure, and absorption will reduce the beam power.
+The combined eﬀects of scattering and absorption give some spectral plane irradiance (units of ) on the surface of a sphere of radius at an oﬀ-axis angle relative to the direction of the emitted beam.
+The irradiance sensor used to measure has a cosine response for angles relative to the normal to the detector surface.
+It is assumed here that the emitted light is unpolarized and that the medium is isotropic, so that there is no azimuthal dependence of the detected irradiance.
+The green arrows in the ﬁgure represent one possible path for light between the source and the detector.

-Figures 1 and 2 are drawn to highlight the symmetry between the BSF and the PSF.
-The principle of electromagnetic reciprocity says that if light follows a particular path from one point A to another point B, then light leaving B in the opposite direction will retrace the original path back to A. This is illustrated by the green arrows connecting the sources and receivers in the two ﬁgures.
-This reciprocity suggests that the BSF and PSF contain equivalent information.
-Figure 4 shows PSF and BSF measurements from two very similar water bodies obtained by Mertens and Replogle (1977).
+The BSF and PSF are superﬁcially diﬀerent: a collimated source and a cosine detector vs a cosine source and a collimated detector.
+However, reciprocity suggests that the BSF and PSF contain equivalent information.
+Indeed, the BSF and PSF are numerically the same.
+Figure 5 shows PSF and BSF measurements from two very similar water bodies obtained by Mertens and Replogle (1977).
 The instruments were mounted on a 20 m long underwater frame, which allowed a maximum range between source and detector of approximately 19 m.
-Although the water IOPs were slightly diﬀerent for these two measurements, the closeness of the PSF and BSF over several orders of magnitude suggest that the BSF and PSF are numerically equal.
-Mertens and Replogle stated this equality without proof.
+Although the measurements in the ﬁgure were made on diﬀerent days and the water IOPs were slightly diﬀerent, the closeness of the PSF and BSF over several orders of magnitude suggests that the BSF and PSF are numerically equal, as they stated without proof.
 Gordon (1994b) started with the radiative transfer equation and used reciprocity to show that the BSF and PSF are indeed numerically equal.
+It is thus customary refer to just the PSF, even if the geometry of a problem corresponds to that of the BSF.
+(This is the case in the derivation of the Lidar equation, for example.)

-The PSF plays a fundamental role in the prediction of how an object appears when seen through an absorbing and scattering medium such as water.
-Consider the image of a shark seen in Fig. 5.
 Let represent the “bright-dark” pattern of the shark image when seen at distance , or as seen through a vacuum.
 Thus for a gray-scale digital image and 8 bit resolution, for a black pixel and for white pixel.
 When viewing a particular point in the image through a vacuum at some distance from the shark, the detected radiance comes only from point and has the value .
 However, when viewing point in the through a scattering medium, every point in the scene contributes to the radiance seen at .
-The concentric white circles in the ﬁgure represent contours of the .
+The concentric white circles in the ﬁgure represent contours of .
 Point thus contributes a radiance of , where angle .
 Likewise point contributes radiance , where angle .
 The total radiance at point is given by summing up the contributions from all points in the image:

-Finally, note that in a vacuum and with a perfect optical system, the PSF reduces to a 2D Dirac delta function: , in which case
+Note that in a vacuum and with a perfect optical system, the PSF reduces to a 2D Dirac delta function: , in which case

 Thus the image at distance is the same as at distance 0.

 Because of the importance of the PSF in image analysis, considerable eﬀort has been expended to develop models of the PSF as a function of water IOPs.
-A number of such models are reviewed in Hou et al. (2008) The page on The Lidar Equation shows the fundamental role of the BSF in lidar remote sensing.
+A number of such models are reviewed in Hou et al. (2008).
+The page on The Lidar Equation shows the fundamental role of the BSF in lidar remote sensing.